Darkwyng/stars/README.md

 This is a reimplementation of *Stars!* using Java and Spring.
 Probably NoSQL soon.
 So far no UI is planned, but that may change.

 The aim is currently to see whether the architecture I had in mind can work for this game.
 And to have some fun.

+See [this blog](https://darkwyng.github.io/) for more on this project.